banviktor/image-clone-controller/README.md

 ## Run tests

-There's room for improvement when it comes to testing, however I've included a fairly simple integration test.
-It's better than nothing.
+The test suite leaves a lot to be desired, however a simple integration test makes sure the core functionality works as expected.

     docker run --rm -d --name registry -p 5000:5000 registry:2 go test ./...